taylorlapeyre/taylorlapeyre.github.io/index.md

 I'm a web developer studying at Louisiana State University.

-Recently, I interned at [Everlane][everlane] in San Francisco, where I was lucky enough to work for one of my favorite clothing brands.
+I recently interned at [Everlane][everlane] in San Francisco, where I was lucky enough to work for one of my favorite clothing brands.

 I was a also lead developer at Spare Hanger for almost two years.
 While there, I implemented and designed many features of the site.